Data Scientist / ML Engineer Hub

 What's the right ML tooling investment at staff?

-Build leverage, not vanity.
-Staff engineers who invest in shared eval harnesses, internal feature stores, training-pipeline infrastructure, or experiment-tracking platforms multiply the entire org's velocity.
+Build a multiplier, not vanity.
+Staff engineers who invest in shared eval frameworks, internal feature stores, training-pipeline infrastructure, or experiment-tracking platforms multiply the entire org's velocity.
 Vanity investments (a custom training framework that no other team adopts) waste the staff engineer's time.
 The signal: 6 months after you ship the infrastructure, are 3+ teams using it without you in the loop?
-If yes, it's leverage.
+If yes, it's a multiplier.
 If no, it's vanity.

 Sources